zechlau14/zechlau14.github.io/projects/heartbreaker.md

 18. Act like you belong
     1. You can avoid notice by slipping into a group of 4 or more, provided you are similar in appearance to the group.
 You are treated as if part of the group, and given access to any resources or restricted areas that they would normally have access to, as long as you accompany them.
     2. You can avoid notice by accompanying even a single individual, or can slip into a group even without the appropriate appearance.
 After you leave, you are difficult to describe, and your features can't be recollected if you choose.
-19. Quick Draw
+19. Fast Hands
     1. Gain additional Quick-Draw Slots
+    2. When you roll a Natural 20 on an Attack Roll, you can deal double damage AND attempt a free combat maneuver.
+When you roll a 19 on an Attack Roll, you deal regular damage and attempt a free combat maneuver.
+    3. Your tricky ability expands to 18 and 19.
+Whenever you attempt a free combat maneuver after rolling 18, 19 or 20, you get advantage on your attempt.
 20. Dodge
     1. Once per day, you can declare that something doesn't affect you.
 Works on anything that you could physically dodge.
     2. Twice per day.
-21. Tricky
-    1. When you roll a Natural 20 on an Attack Roll, you can deal double damage AND attempt a free combat maneuver.
-When you roll a 19 on an Attack Roll, you deal regular damage and attempt a free combat maneuver.
-    2. Your tricky ability expands to 18 and 19.
-Whenever you attempt a free combat maneuver after rolling 18, 19 or 20, you get advantage on your attempt.
-22. Backstab: When you have a situational bonus on an Attack Roll (surprise, elevation, etc.), you deal an additional +1d6 damage.
+    3. Redirect a missile?

+## Spellcasting

+Spells are imprisoned spirits that are summoned forth for a specific purpose with mana, which are represented by d6 Mana Dice (MD).
+The more mana invested, the more powerful the spell's manifestation.

+Anyone can cast spells if they have (1) a Spell (usually in the form of a scroll or wand), and (2) Mana Dice to spare.
+Magical Species, like Dragons, gain innate Mana Dice as they level up.
+Everyone else has to find magical items that give them Mana Dice.

+To cast a spell, PCs must hold the spell's container in hand, then select its target and how many MD you want to invest.
+Then roll the invested MD.
+Dice showing 1, 2 or 3 are returned to its mana pool, and can be used to cast spells later.
+Dice that show 4, 5 or 6 are expended until recharged.

+The effect of the spell depends on its description. [dice] refers to the number of rolled MD. [sum] refers to the sum of the rolled MD.
+Spells do not affect any target unless its [sum] is at least equal to the target's level.

+If doubles are rolled, the caster suffers a Mishap -- roll on the Mishap table.
+If triples are rolled, the caster suffers the lowest level Doom on the list that they have yet to suffer.

+**Mishaps**

+1. Take 1d6 damage

+2. Cannot cast the spell again until the next day

+3. Invert spell effect on target

+4. Randomize spell targets

+5. Magic dice return on 1-2 until end of day

+6. Inconvenience related to the spell's effect for [sum] days.

+When you discover a new spell, you must have the spell identified to understand its full effects.
+However, you may still cast an unidentified spell with a successful Roll against Stress.
+If you fail the Roll, you suffer a Mishap instead.

+#### Magical Items

+Spell spirits are contained in

+- Magical wood, like a staff or wand,

+- Magical paper, like a scroll or spellbook, or

+- A wizard's brain.

+Wands and Starves contain a single bonded spell and occupy one inventory slot.
+They may always be used as long as their wielder has MD to invest.

+A scroll contains a single spell.
+Three scrolls can be bundled into one inventory slot.
+Scrolls are vulnerable to damage -- whenever you take fire or acid damage, each scroll has a 50% chance of being destroyed.
+A spellbook occupies a single inventory slot and holds 10 spells.
+Spellbooks are protected by waterproof bags and metal covers.

+If you cast a Spell from magical paper, the paper is destroyed.
+However, this destruction invests one free MD into the Spell.
+This free MD can contribute to Mishaps, and is always spent -- it cannot be absorbed into the caster's Mana pool.

+When a wizard dies, their spells are trapped in their brain.
+Wizarding laboratories can perform rituals to extract these spells.
+A wizard's brain occupies a single inventory slot, and like a scroll is vulnerable to fire and acid.

+Magical clothing, like magical robes and pointy hats, are Mana containers.
+Magical clothing provide one MD per Body Inventory slot they occupy.
+These MD are replenish every morning, like innate MD.

 ## Subsystems